ATNF/askapsdp/Code/Doc/user/current/doc/tutorials/selavy.rst

 There are two catalogues written: *selavy-results.txt* is the Duchamp-style catalogue showing the detected islands and their parameters; and *selavy-fitResults.txt* is the catalogue of fitted components.
-The ID of the fitted components has a number and a letter - the number refers to the ID of the island in *selavy-results.txt*, while the letter gives the order of the component (ordered by flux) within that island.
+The ID of the fitted components has a number and one or more letters - the number refers to the ID of the island in *selavy-results.txt*, while the letters give the order of the component (ordered by flux) within that island.
+The first 26 will have a single letter a-z, then aa-zz, then aaa-zzz and so forth.

 The *.txt* files are simple formatted ASCII tables.
 They have XML/VOTable equivalents  written as well - these are standard VOTable